 The port connection state machines operate independently for each port, i, where i is a positive integer less than NPORT.
 While a port is in the active state its arbitration, data transmission, reception and repeat behaviors are specified by the state machines in clause 7.10.3.
-When a PHY port is in any state other than active it is permissible for it to lower its power consumption; the only functional component of a PHY that shall be active in all states is the physical connection detect circuitry.
+When a PHY port is in any state other than active it is permissible for it to lower its power consumption; the only functional components of a PHY required to be active in these states that shall be active in all states is are the bias detect and physical connection detect circuits.